2007–08 Queensland Roar FC season: 2007–08 season

 Farina has highlighted his favoritism toward young Queensland and indeed Australian players with the signings for the 2007–08 season of highly rated Queenslanders and Youth International Strikers Robbie Kruse and Tahj Minniecon, as well as attacking Midfielder Mitch Nichols.
 Also, the contracts of highly rated 20-year-olds Chris Grossman and Ben Griffin have been renewed, while Farina has given two-year contracts to Queenslanders Under-17 International Striker Tahj Minniecon and Under-20 and AIS Scholarship holder Robbie.
-These signings have all made the Roar a team of bright, young talent, predominantly Queenslanders which is Farina's focus.
+These signings made the Roar a team consisting predominantly of young Queenslanders.

 Queensland Roar's German import Marcus Wedau has been released from the remaining year of his contract by the A-League club on compassionate grounds.
 Wedau, 31, will return to Germany to be with his pregnant partner who is expecting their first child in October.